Dolomites Extended Edition, August Session 2018

 First Post-Processing Session (August 6):

-After our first three nights out, we will return to our hotel for an afternoon session of post-processing instruction in the comfort of the hotel’s conference room.
+After our first four nights out, we will return to our hotel for an afternoon session of post-processing instruction in the comfort of the hotel’s conference room.
 We will spend the night of August 6 in the hotel, all in single-occupancy rooms.

 – PART TWO –